-The City also owns and operates a convention performing and arts The Florence center.
-Events Center (FEC) is home to many popular annual events such as the Winter Music Festival, the Florence
+The City also owns and operates a convention and events center.
+The Florence Events Center (FEC) is home to many popular annual events such as the Winter Music Festival, the Florence Festival of Books, the

-Festival of Books, the Florence Home and Garden Show, the Florence Festival of Trees, and many more.
+Florence Home and Garden Show, the Celebrate Arts juried art show, and many more.
 Additionally, the FEC is home to the Last Resort Players theatre company and the Seacoast Entertainment Association' annual concert series.